Piano Concerto No. 2 (Hummel)

 Johann Nepomuk Hummel's Piano Concerto No. 2 in A minor, Op.
 85 was written in 1816 and published in Vienna in 1821.

-Unlike his earlier piano concerti, which closely followed the model of Mozart's, the A minor concerto, like his Piano Concerto No. 3 in B minor, Op.
-89, is written in a proto-Romantic style that anticipates the later stylistic developments of composers such as Frédéric Chopin, Franz Liszt and Felix Mendelssohn.
+Unlike his earlier piano concerti, which closely followed the model of Mozart's, it is written in a proto-Romantic style that anticipates the later stylistic developments of composers such as Frédéric Chopin, Franz Liszt and Felix Mendelssohn.
+In this regard, it is similar to the slightly later Piano Concerto No. 3.

-Date of composition and scoring
+It was considered a showpiece of its time by pianists such as Robert Schumann.

+Scoring

-The piano concerto was written by Hummel as a showcase for his virtuosity at the instrument.
-It was written in 1816 and is scored for piano, flute, two oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.
+The concerto is scored for piano, flute, two oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.

 Movements

 The work is composed in traditional three movement form.
 There is a solo transition in the second movement leading into the Rondo without pause.